mcc-us/bookkeeping-notes/_posts/2024-02-13-qbo-dashboard-guide.md

 {: .block-tip }

 1. Creating Customers And Maintaining Customer Information:
-   - On the left panel, select Sales>Customers
+   - On the left panel, select Sales > Customers

 1. Create a Customer Invoice And Email It!:
-   - On the left panel, select “+ New”>Invoice
+   - On the left panel, select "+ New" > Invoice

 1. Create a Sales Receipt:
-   - On the left panel, select “+ New”>Customers>Sales Receipt
+   - On the left panel, select "+ New" > Customers>Sales Receipt

 1. Create Estimate:
-   - On the left panel, select “+ New”>Customers>Estimate
+   - On the left panel, select "+ New" > Customers>Estimate

 1. Create a Credit Memo For adjusting bills using a new separate invoice:
-   - On the left panel, select “+ New”>Customers>Estimate
+   - On the left panel, select "+ New" > Customers>Estimate

 1. How to Receive Payment from Customer:
-   - On the left panel, select “+ New”>Customers>Estimate
+   - On the left panel, select "+ New" > Customers>Estimate

 1. Create Sales Receipt:
-   - On the left panel, select “+ New”>Customers>Sales Receipt
+   - On the left panel, select "+ New" > Customers>Sales Receipt

 ## Section 4: Suppliers / Vendors